tmillner/spelledright/README.md

 spelledright
 ===============

-This project is a js library used to facilitate spell checks on HTML pages
+This project is a js library used to facilitate spell checks on HTML pages in English.

 ### The Mechanism